Mushroomician/cuckoo-droid/README.md

 =================================================
 Contributed By Check Point Software Technologies LTD.

-CuckooDroid is an extension of Cuckoo Sandbox the Open Source software for automating analysis of suspicious files, CuckooDroid brigs to cuckoo the capabilities of execution and analysis of android application.
+CuckooDroid is an extension of Cuckoo Sandbox the Open Source software for automating analysis of suspicious files, CuckooDroid brings to cuckoo the capabilities of execution and analysis of android application.

 Installation - Easy integration script: